Draup/draup_django/README.md

   ### Update Object
    * Transferring Object dependencies from one object to another object.
    * `updateObjectDependencies` takes input source,destination objects.
-   * According to above sample table

    ```
    Sample Input : (source,destination)
    Output : Error_list(list)
    ```

-* **Note** : Every function returns error_list so if its empty than only operation is successfull.

 ## Installation
   * Use Pip to install the module